bas0N/calln/README.md

 return handleResponse(response, req, res);
 ```

-Full sample of the code from controller:
+Full sample of the code from sample.controller.ts:

 ```ts
 import { Request, Response } from "express";